XML RSS

 If our saturated suction temperature is within 10° of what we want to see, which would be 25° for a medium temp unit, or -10° for a freezer; and if superheat at the compressor is no more than 70°, (it's always high at this point), we let the unit run until the box is within 5° of setpoint.

-If necessary, we'll add or remove refrigerant; and if we can't bring our pressures and temperatures to within 2° of these conditions all the way around, we'll cut or lengthen the cap tube to get the correct readings.
+If necessary, we'll add or remove refrigerant; and if we can't bring our pressures and temperatures to within 5° of these conditions all the way around, we used to cut or lengthen the cap tube to get the correct readings, but now that we use the ball valve, a slight adjustment of the valve is all it takes.

-I don't have an explanation about why we have problems with the cap tube charts; but this method has worked well for us, and the units run fine when we're done.
+I don't have an explanation about why we had problems with the cap tube charts; but this method has worked well for us, and the units run fine when we're done.

-The units we're working on are all 15 year old Taulsen, Delfield, True, and Hobart units; and if we can get a few more years of relatively trouble-free use out of them after these refrigerant retrofitting projects, it's worth a little extra effort.
+We've worked on 5 to 20 year old Taulsen, Delfield, True, Hobart, and other brands of units; and if we can get a few more years of relatively trouble-free use out of them after these refrigerant retrofitting projects, it's worth a little extra effort.

 I hope this page has helped, and please, feel free to contact us with any specific HVAC questions you might have, including questions about refrigeration on Guam, or air conditioning on Guam.